X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ## Acknowledgements

-Evelyn Mitchell coptributed some example stupid questions and inspired the "How To Give A Good Answer" section.
+Evelyn Mitchell contributed some example stupid questions and inspired the "How To Give A Good Answer" section.
 Mikhail Ramendik contributed some particularly valuable suggestions for improvements.